Fuel from flax: Saskatchewan-based start-up looks to produce biofuel from flax straw

-The company, which was founded in March 2020, has developed a process for turning flax straw, which is often burned or trashed, into biofuel.
+Prairie Clean Energy, founded in March 2020, has developed a process for turning flax straw, which is often burned or trashed, into biofuel.
 But where did the idea for this project come from?

 The founder and chief relationships officer of Prairie Clean Energy, Trevor Thomas, saw an opportunity in the environmental space, says Mark Cooper, president and CEO of the company.

 Thomas realized there is a lot of agricultural waste in Saskatchewan – in particular flax straw from flax crops – and began doing research into the possibility of using this material as a biofuel.